lsst-sqre/phalanx/docs/admin/outage-comms.rst

     b.
 Check the correct environment is listed in the message
     c.
 Set ``enabled`` to true (if you're ready for the message to go live)

-3. Commit/push to main.
+3. Commit and push to ``main``.
 The message will immediately appear on your RSP's landing page.

 4. When the emergency is over, repeat the steps above but this time edit the file to read ``enabled: false`` to take the banner down.